 Your policy does not include coverage for:

-Commercial auto insurance is the policy that covers business-owned vehicles.
-It's required in almost every state for any company that has business-owned vehicles.
+Commercial auto insurance covers business-owned vehicles.
+It's required in almost every state for any company that owns a vehicle.
+You might also need a mobile equipment endorsement for forklifts and other machinery driven on public roads.

-A small business can protect personal, rented, or leased vehicles used for work purposes with hired and non-owned auto insurance.
+A small business can protect personal, rented, or leased vehicles used for work purposes with hired and non-owned auto insurance (HNOA).

 An open perils policy, also called an all-risk policy, covers all types of perils unless otherwise stated.
-Usually, it includes a list of exclusions that details events the policy won't cover.
+Usually, it includes a list of exclusions that lists the events the policy won't cover.

-Open perils policies typically cover fire, windstorms, natural disasters, collisions, and theft.
+Open perils policies typically cover fires, windstorms, natural disasters, and theft.
 Make sure to read the exclusions carefully so you know exactly what's covered.

 A named perils policy only covers events listed in the policy and nothing else.
 Because its coverage is more limited, it often costs less than an open perils policy.